amundsen-io/amundsen/docs/tutorials/how-to-track-user-metric.md

 get the analytics token for your domain and put it as the [frontend config](https://github.com/amundsen-io/amundsenfrontendlibrary/blob/54de01bdc574665316f0517aefbd55cf7ca37ef0/amundsen_application/static/js/config/config-default.ts#L22)

-Besides implementing the google analytics, we provide a way called `action_logging` to do fine grain user action tracking.
+Besides implementing Google Analytics, we provide a way called `action_logging` to do fine grained user action tracking.
 The `action_logging` is a decorator to allow you to integrate user info and pipe it to your inhouse event tracking system(e.g Kafka).

 You need to put the custom method into entry_points following this